friedev/arghonaut/README.md

 If you want to submit a pull request, please follow these guidelines:

 - Run the project on some of the examples to test for bugs.
-- Copy the license notice into any new source files.
 - Run some Python linters to check for and fix any coding style issues.

 ## License